| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 We are really trying to get to the front and this looks to be a big step in

+that direction.
 On the engine front, Corky has been trying to do a deal for the

 rotating assembly and finally was able to put the deal together.
 After a wait